Uppum Mulakum: Casting

 Nisha Sarang was cast as Neelima while hosting the cookery show Kuttikkalavara on Flowers.
 Apart from her, the main cast were newcomers to television.
 Theatre actor Biju Sopanam, who had previously worked with director R. Unnikrishnan in the comedy series Back Benchers, was offered the lead role of Balachandran Thampi.
 Inspired by Unnikrishnan's Marimayam, Biju was keen to work on realistic roles, making Uppum Mulakum his second TV appearance and first lead role.

 Rishi S. Kumar was selected for the role of Vishnu after Unnikrishnan saw him on the dance reality show D 4 Dance, following a recommendation from his son.
-Child actors Al Sabith and Shivani Menon, both contestants on Kuttikkalavara, were cast as Kannan and Shivani, respectively.
+Child actors Al Sabith and Shivani Menon, both contestants on Kuttikkalavara, were cast as Keshu and Shivani, respectively.
 Although Shivani is a month older than Sabith in real life, the show portrays the reverse.
 Juhi Rustagi, a friend of Unnikrishnan's son, was cast as Lachu after meeting him at a birthday party.

 Biju's younger brother Binoj plays his on-screen brother Surendran Thampi, while Biju's daughter Gouri Lakshmi portrays Surendran's daughter Kanmani.
 The series was filmed at a house named Paramada Veedu in Vazhakkala, Kochi.
 In July 2018, S.J.
 Sinu replaced Unnikrishnan as director, later succeeded by Pradheep Madhav.

+The title theme music for Uppum Mulakum 3.0 was composed and sung by playback singer Praseeda Kalarikkal, with rhythm programming by Anagha Mohan.